Rahul-Rawat22/Backpropagation-in-Neural-Networks/README.md

 <p>Weights are just filters which are also called as kernels, convolution matrices, or masks.
 The matrix dot products are replaced by convolution operations both in feed forward and backpropagation.</p>
 The convolution equation of the input at layer l is given by:
 <br>![](/images/p18.png)
-Where,
+<br>Where,
-i.	oli,j is the output vector at layer l given by oli,j=f(xli,j) ii.	f(⋅) is the activation function. iii.	xli,j is the convolved input vector at layer l plus the bias represented as
+<br>i.	oli,j is the output vector at layer l given by oli,j=f(xli,j)<br>
+ii.	f(⋅) is the activation function.<br>
+iii.	xli,j is the convolved input vector at layer l plus the bias represented as
 <br>![](/images/p19.png)
-iv.	wlm,n is the weight matrix connecting neurons of layer l with neurons of layer l−1.
+<br>iv.	wlm,n is the weight matrix connecting neurons of layer l with neurons of layer l−1.

 <br>After the forward pass, for a total of P predictions, the predicted network outputs yp and their corresponding targeted values tp the mean squared error is given by:
 <br>![](/images/p20.png)
 <br>For the purpose of simplicity, we shall use the case where the input image is grayscale i.e single channel C=1
 The output from the convolution procedure is as follows:
 <br>![](/images/p21.png)
-<br<Please note that the above equation is for C=1.
+<br>Please note that the above equation is for C=1.
 In case when we have 3 channels, the output convolution equation can be represented as below:
 <br>![](/images/p22.png)
 <br>Learning in this network will be achieved by adjusting the weights such that yp is as close as possible or equals to corresponding tp.
 In the classical backpropagation algorithm, the weights are changed according to the gradient descent direction of an error surface E.
 <br>![](/images/p23.png)